paulmadsenhbar/HIPs/pex.md

 ## Abstract

-This HIP specifies a binding of the DIF Presentation Exchange pattern to IPFS & Hedera Consensus Service as part of the Guardian architecture.
+This HIP specifies a binding of the DIF Presentation Exchange pattern to Hedera services as he Guardian architecture.
 An authorized actor (e.g.an Auditor or Regulator) is able to access non-public attributes associated with a sustainability project by proof of their certications attached to an HCS message requesting that access.
 By using HCS, we ensure a provable history of request & response for such protected attributes.

 ## Motivation